seasann/seasann/readme.md

     <p>Minimalist and un-opinionated static site generator</p>
 </div>

+# STATE OF THE PROJECT

+This project is done.
+I find it really difficult working with javascript, so i'm moving to a new python project.
+To all contributors, thanks!

 ## Introduction

 Seasann is a minimalist static site generator that is designed to be as un-opinionated and minimal as possible.